Iran leader refuses US help, citing virus conspiracy theory

 “You might send people as doctors and therapists, maybe they would want to come here and see the effect of the poison they have produced in person," he said.

-There is no scientific proof offered anywhere in the world to support Khamenei's comments.
+There is no scientific proof offered anywhere in the world to support Khamenei's claims.

 However, his comments come after Chinese government spokesman Lijian Zhao tweeted earlier this month that it “might be US army who brought the epidemic to Wuhan.
 Be transparent!
 Make public your data!
 US owe(s) us an explanation!”